timmcginley/Agile/Assignments/A1/README.md

 A markDown File that includes.

-1. one paragraph for each future near mid and far (you will use these to generate needs in [A2])
+1. At least one paragraph for each future near mid and far (you will use these to generate needs in [A2])
-1. a timeline diagram that tells us the year of the 3 futures
+1. A timeline diagram that tells us the year of the 3 futures
 1. System selection
 1. [Gene] System focus with justification
 1. Project Selection and justification